CreatorIsTheBest/WRO_2023/README.md

-Robot con Arduino, Raspberry Pi y Visión por Computadora usando TensorFlow y OpenCV Este proyecto detalla la creación de un robot controlado por Arduino y Raspberry Pi, equipado con 4 sensores, 2 motores DC, una placa L298N, y programado con TensorFlow y OpenCV en Raspberry Pi OS (anteriormente Raspbian).
-El robot está alimentado por dos pilas 18650 de 3.7V conectadas en un portapilas.
+Robot with Arduino, Raspberry Pi and Computer Vision using TensorFlow and OpenCV This project details the creation of a robot controlled by Arduino and Raspberry Pi, equipped with 4 sensors, 2 DC motors, an L298N board, and programmed with TensorFlow and OpenCV on Raspberry Pi OS (previously Raspbian).
+The robot is powered by two 3.7V 18650 batteries connected to a battery holder.

-Componentes Utilizados
+Components Used
 Arduino Uno
-Raspberry Pi (modelos compatibles)
+Raspberry Pi (supported models)
-4 Sensores (por ejemplo, sensores ultrasónicos)
+4 Sensors (e.g. ultrasonic sensors)
-2 Motores DC
+2 DC Motors
-Placa controladora de motores L298N
+L298N motor controller board
-Portapilas para 2 pilas 18650
+Battery holder for 2 18650 batteries
-Cámara compatible con Raspberry Pi (por ejemplo, Pi Camera) Conexiones Físicas
+Raspberry Pi compatible camera (e.g. Pi Camera) Physical Connections
-Arduino Uno y Raspberry Pi:
+Arduino Uno and Raspberry Pi:

-Conectar la Raspberry Pi y el Arduino Uno mediante un cable USB.
+Connect the Raspberry Pi and the Arduino Uno using a USB cable.
-Sensores:
+Sensors:

-Conectar los sensores a los pines digitales o analógicos del Arduino Uno.
+Connect the sensors to the digital or analog pins of the Arduino Uno.
-Motores DC:
+DC Motors:

-Conectar los motores DC a los puertos de salida de la placa L298N.
+Connect the DC motors to the output ports of the L298N board.
 L298N:

-Conectar la placa L298N al Arduino Uno:
+Connect the L298N board to the Arduino Uno:
-IN1 al Pin 2
+IN1 to Pin 2
-IN2 al Pin 3
+IN2 to Pin 3
-IN3 al Pin 4
+IN3 to Pin 4
-IN4 al Pin 5
+IN4 to Pin 5
-Conectar los pines ENA y ENB a los pines PWM del Arduino Uno.
+Connect the ENA and ENB pins to the PWM pins of the Arduino Uno.
-Cámara:
+Camera:

-Conectar la cámara compatible con Raspberry Pi al puerto de cámara de la Raspberry Pi.
+Connect the Raspberry Pi compatible camera to the camera port of the Raspberry Pi.
-Alimentación:
+Feeding:

-Conectar las dos pilas 18650 en el portapilas y conectar la salida a la entrada de alimentación de la placa L298N.
+Connect the two 18650 batteries into the battery holder and connect the output to the power input of the L298N board.
-Instalación de Software
+Software installation
 Raspberry Pi (Raspberry Pi OS):

-Instalar TensorFlow y OpenCV en Raspberry Pi siguiendo las instrucciones oficiales.
+Install TensorFlow and OpenCV on Raspberry Pi following the official instructions.
-Asegúrate de tener las librerías necesarias para controlar los sensores y motores DC.
+Make sure you have the necessary libraries to control the sensors and DC motors.
 Arduino Uno:

-Cargar el código necesario para leer los datos de los sensores y controlar los motores DC.
+Load the code necessary to read the sensor data and control the DC motors.
-Ejecución del Proyecto
+Project execution
-Conectar todas las piezas físicas según las conexiones descritas anteriormente.
+Connect all physical parts according to the connections described above.
-Encender la Raspberry Pi y asegurarse de que esté conectada a la red.
+Turn on the Raspberry Pi and make sure it is connected to the network.
-Ejecutar el script de Python que contiene el modelo de TensorFlow para procesar imágenes de la cámara y tomar decisiones basadas en la visión.
+Run the Python script containing the TensorFlow model to process camera images and make vision-based decisions.
-Observar cómo el robot se mueve y reacciona según las imágenes captadas por la cámara y procesadas por TensorFlow y OpenCV.
+Observe how the robot moves and reacts according to the images captured by the camera and processed by TensorFlow and OpenCV.
-Ajustar el código según sea necesario para mejorar el rendimiento y la funcionalidad del robot.
+Adjust the code as necessary to improve the performance and functionality of the robot.
-Notas Adicionales
+Additional notes
-Asegúrate de tener las librerías necesarias instaladas en la Raspberry Pi para trabajar con TensorFlow, OpenCV, y para controlar los sensores y motores DC.
+Make sure you have the necessary libraries installed on the Raspberry Pi to work with TensorFlow, OpenCV, and to control the sensors and DC motors.
-Puedes ajustar y personalizar el código para implementar diferentes comportamientos basados en la visión del robot.
+You can adjust and customize the code to implement different behaviors based on the robot's vision.
-Recuerda tener en cuenta las consideraciones de seguridad al trabajar con motores y componentes eléctricos.
+Remember to keep safety considerations in mind when working with motors and electrical components.
-Este es un proyecto básico para demostrar la integración de varios componentes.
-Se pueden agregar más sensores, actuadores y funciones para ampliar las capacidades del robot.
+This is a basic project to demonstrate the integration of various components.
+More sensors, actuators, and functions can be added to expand the robot's capabilities.
-Este README proporciona una visión general del proyecto del robot con Arduino, Raspberry Pi, TensorFlow y OpenCV.
-Para detalles específicos de código y configuración, por favor, consulte los archivos y documentación correspondientes en el repositorio del proyecto.
+This README provides an overview of the robot project with Arduino, Raspberry Pi, TensorFlow and OpenCV.
+For specific code and configuration details, please refer to the corresponding files and documentation in the project repository.